-The School Library Improvement Fund supports creative and innovative projects within the school library sector.
-It is administered by the Scottish Library and Information Council on behalf of the Scottish Government.
+The School Library Improvement Fund (SLIF) supports creative and innovative projects within the school library sector and is administered by the Scottish Library and Information Council on behalf of the Scottish Government.

 The Fund plays an important role in helping school library services achieve the key aims of Vibrant Libraries, Thriving Schools: A National Strategy for School Libraries in Scotland 2018-2023, the strategic document for the development of school libraries in Scotland.

 SLIF 2021 is now closed for applications.
 If you have recently applied to the School Library Improvement Fund SLIC will be in touch shortly to let you know the outcome of your application.

 The fund is available to all state nurseries, primary schools, and secondary schools in Scotland with an established library.
 Schools can apply to the Fund in two ways:

 Individual Application from School Libraries under One Local Authority

 A school library can apply for funding on its own without any collaboration with other school libraries and/or authorities.
 SLIC accepts up to two funding applications per local authority.
 This is to give each authority an equal opportunity to be considered for funding.

 Collaborative Application from one or more Local Authority